hawkwithwind/chat-bot-hub/README.md

 docker image build, golang and nodejs build are all need internet access. makefile will make use of ```http_proxy``` and ```https_proxy``` environment and send those to docker container while compiling and packing golang and nodejs code.

-for the same reason, the Dockerfiles ```docker/*/Dockerfile``` uses China mirrors for alpine and nodjes registory. if you are in different location, feel free to comment out those lines, or change to other mirrors.
+for the same reason, the Dockerfiles ```docker/*/Dockerfile``` uses China mirrors for alpine and nodejs repositories. if you are in different location, feel free to comment out those lines, or change to other mirrors.

 - docker/runtime/Dockerfile